 Both can double for a detox bath as well.
-We’d suggest doubling the amount of vinegar if you are going to soak your bones in a bath with the goal of detoxification.
-This is great for rashes, itchy skin, or if you are on an actual cleanse.
+I’d suggest doubling the amount of vinegar if you are going to soak your bones in a bath with the goal of detoxification.
+This is a great idea for rashes, itchy skin, or if you are on an actual cleanse.

 But back to the facials!